What to Do When You Lose

-After your piece is performed and you get your prize check, you're still a composer; you still have to write more music.
-Sure, you can seek out another win, and you can keep looking for external validation.
+After your piece is performed and you get your prize check, you're still a composer.
+You have to write more music.
+Sure, you can seek out another win.
+You can keep looking for external validation.
 But if you're applying to contests seeking hard evidence that your music is good, I suggest you look elsewhere.

 You may never feel completely satisfied with your music, or you may learn to find that sense of satisfaction within yourself every time you reach a double bar.
-You might find that sense of worthiness in knowing that you gave a piece everything you could, however contest-winning or contest-losing it may be.
+You might gain a feeling of self-worth just from acknowledging that you gave a piece everything you could, however contest-winning or contest-losing it may be.

-That feeling of completeness, of fulfilling the promise we make to ourselves whenever we start writing a new piece—to write the best possible piece we can write at that moment in time—is what we should seek.
-Even after winning 40 composition contests and calls for scores, I can assure you: that feeling doesn't come from winning contests, or at least not in any lasting way.
+That feeling of completeness, of fulfilling the promise we make to ourselves whenever we start writing a new piece—to write the best possible piece we can write at that moment in time—is the only win that's in our control.